Yesferal/HornsApp-Android-DI/README.md

 # HADA: HornsApp Dependency Accessing
-Hada is whole Kotlin container, which you can use very simple on JVM or Android.
-You can create an only instance for your app and manage all your dependencies.
+Hada is a whole Kotlin container, which you can use very simple on JVM or Android.
+You can define all the instance that you will need in your app and manage them in a single place.

 ## Getting Started
-In the app gradle add the dependency:
+In the app gradle, you have to add the dependency:

 ```
 implementation 'com.yesferal.hornsapp:hada:1.0.3'
 ```

-Then, you should instance Hada Container in your main class, so any class cloud access from anywhere of your project.
+Then, you should instance Hada Container in your main class, so any class cloud access it without any problem.

 ```
 val container: Container = Hada()
 ```

 ### Android
-In case of Android, you can create an instance of Container in your Application class.
+In case of Android, you should create an instance of Hada in your Application class.

 ```
 class MyApp: Application() {